alexshaw100/rag-research-chatbot/README.md

 # rag-research-chatbot
-RAG chatbot with access to the latest research on women's health
+RAG chatbot with access to some recent research on women's health.